-NAS4Free is similar to FreeNAS but allows you to install NAS software on an older 32 bit systems.
-NASFree is great if you have older hardware laying around the house.
+NAS4Free is similar to FreeNAS but allows you to install NAS software on an older 32 bit system.
+NASFree is great if you have older hardware lying around the house.
 This software allows for many different configurations.
 NAS4Free supports sharing across Windows, Apple, and UNIX-like systems.
 It includes ZFS v5000 , Software RAID (0,1,5), disk encryption, S.M.A.R.T / email reports etc. with the following protocols: CIFS/SMB (Samba), Active Directory Domain Controller (Samba), FTP, NFS, TFTP, AFP, RSYNC, Unison, iSCSI (initiator and target), HAST, CARP, Bridge, UPnP, and BitTorrent which is all configurable by its WEB interface.

 Check out their Wiki page for a compatibility list and hardware requirements.

 Here is a good video of how the install process works: